WasmEdge/WasmEdge/docs/spiffe-spire.md

-# SPIFFE/SPIRE Compatibility and Non-Human Identity in WasmEdge
+# SPIFFE/SPIRE Compatibility and Non-Human Identity Management in WasmEdge

 ## Summary